wazo-platform/wazo-doc/source/upgrade/upgrade.rst

 Postgresql
 ----------

-When upgrading XiVO, if you encounter problems related to the system locale, see :ref:`postgresql_localization_errors`.
+When upgrading Wazo, if you encounter problems related to the system locale, see :ref:`postgresql_localization_errors`.